InquestGeronimo/horizon-takeoff/README.md

 ### Docker

-Before launching your EC2 instance, first load the YAML file into the `DockerHandler` class.
-These commands will pull the Takeoff Docker image, tag it for ECR, and push it to ECR:
+Load the YAML file into the `DockerHandler` class.
+These commands will pull the Takeoff Docker image, tag it, and push it to ECR:

 ```py
 from horizon import DockerHandler, TitanEC2